-The loss of bladder control - is a common and often embarrassing problem.
-The severity of urinary incontinence ranges from occasionally leaking urine when you cough or sneeze to having an urge to urinate that's so sudden and h3 that you don't get to the toilet in time.
+The loss of bladder control is a common and often embarrassing problem.
+The severity of urinary incontinence ranges from occasionally leaking urine when you cough or sneeze to having an urge to urinate that's so sudden that you don't get to the toilet in time.

 If urinary incontinence affects your day-to-day activities, don't hesitate to see your urologist.
 In most cases, simple lifestyle changes or medical treatment can ease your discomfort or stop urinary incontinence.